Karnataka assembly election date to be announced at 11 am today

 Also Read | Karnataka elections: Congress will win 126, BJP, 70 and JD(S), 27 says survey

-The term of the 224 member legislative assembly comes to an end on May 28.
+The term of the 224 members legislative assembly comes to an end on May 28.
 Earlier the ECI had indicated that it may declare the poll schedule only in the second week of April.
 It also gave the indication that the elections would be held in a single phase in May after the board exams are completed.

 Also Read | '61 per cent Lingayats back religious minority tag', says survey